Low Cost, High Volume Orders and Electrochemical Machining

 In some ways, PECM could be considered a non-contact electrochemical stamping operation.
 PECM utilizes one (or maybe a few) electrodes and repeatedly forms the shape, microns at a time, with each cycle of the process, instead of “hitting” the workpiece with a progressive set of dies.

-Although both pulsed electrochemical machining and stamping require a set of dies to be manufactured (and the design and iteration of these dies can take some time), the wear on these dies is one of the major contrasts between these processes.
+Although both pulsed electrochemical machining (PECM) -- also known as precision electrochemical machining-- and stamping require a set of dies to be manufactured (and the design and iteration of these dies can take some time), the wear on these dies is one of the major contrasts between these processes.
 Due to the non-contact nature of electrochemical processing, the electrodes don’t wear significantly over time and can incorporate small or thin-walled features that would not survive a physical stamping process.